This article was last updated on Jan. 7, 2023.

 For people under 50 who are financially independent and retired, you will need to find another solution.
-One is to enroll on a Thai language course or another education course.
-Spend a limited amount of money, and get a student visa.
-In 2017, a `digital nomad visa` was introduced.
-Called a Smart Visa, it is designed for business people.
+One is to enroll in a Thai language course or another education course.
+Spend a limited amount of money and get a student visa.
+In 2017, a digital nomad visa called a Smart Visa was introduced.
+It is designed for business people.

-They have currently limited the applicants to startup business owners, investors, high-level executives, or other highly-skilled professionals.
+They have currently limited the applicants to startup business owners, investors, high-level executives, or other highly skilled professionals.
 Visa rules are always changing, but if you have a decent budget and you are under 50, you should be able to get a visa.
-Spending 2-3 months a year in Thailand on a tourist visa if you live elsewhere in SE Asia, is very easy.
+Spending two to three months a year in Thailand on a tourist visa if you live elsewhere in South East Asia is very easy.

 One of the biggest mistakes I have seen in Thailand is underestimating costs.
 Many Thais live off $1,000 a month or less, and you can too.
 But this doesn’t include luxuries.
-To travel a bit domestically and internationally, sometimes eat out, get insured and so on will cost you between $1,500-$2,500 depending on your tastes and expectations.
-A luxury retirement with maids and a big house may cost at least $4,000-$5,000 a month.
+To travel a bit domestically and internationally, sometimes eat out, get insured and so on will cost you between $1,500 to $2,500 depending on your tastes and expectations.
+A luxury retirement with maids and a big house may cost at least $4,000 to $5,000 a month.

 Bali and some other beach resorts, in comparison, are laid back and cheaper.
-You can live in Bali in a villa and enjoy a luxury lifestyle of spas and massages, all for $2000.
-A more modest lifestyle can be had for $1,000-$1,500.
+You can live in Bali in a villa and enjoy a luxury lifestyle of spas and massages, all for $2,000.
+A more modest lifestyle can be had for $1,000 to $1,500.

 Based on that experience, it shouldn’t come as a surprise that there are numerous requirements to retire in Indonesia.
 In Indonesia, the age in which you can get a retirement visa is 55, five years older than Thailand.
 The other requirements include:

-• Proof of $18,000 per year of income.
+- Proof of $18,000 per year of income.
 This will come from statements from your bank or investment funds.
-Married retired couples must both prove an individual income of $1500/month and apply separately.
+Married retired couples must both prove an individual income of $1,500 per month and apply separately.

-• Statement of living accommodation in Indonesia.
-The minimum cost of US$35,000 if purchased house/apartment or, a minimum rental cost of US$500/month in Jakarta, Bandung, and Bali; US$300/month for other cities in Java Island, Batam, and Medan, and other cities a minimum US$ 200/month.
+- Statement of living accommodation in Indonesia.
+The minimum cost of $35,000 if purchased house/apartment or a minimum rental cost of $500 per month in Jakarta, Bandung, and Bali; $300 per month for other cities in Java Island, Batam, and Medan; and a minimum of $200 per month for other cities.

 Cambodia is an off-the-beaten-track location but is up and coming.
 People are friendly, it is cheap, growing fast and has an easy visa system.
 Retirees can come to the airport and get a business visa on arrival, and then renew for up to 2 years at a time.
 Kep and Kampot, moreover, are more relaxed than Phnom Penh or Siem Reap.